CHERIoT-Platform/cheriot-audit/README.md

 Predicate that, given the name of a compartment, fails if any compartment not in the allow set is able to call any of the exported entry points from this function.

+`shared_object_imports_for_compartment(compartment)`

+Given a compartment name, return a list of all of the imports of shared objects.

+`compartment_imports_shared_object(compartment, object)`

+Predicate that evaluates to true if the compartment named `compartment` imports the shared object named with the name given by the second.

+`compartment_imports_shared_object_writeable(compartment, object)`

+Predicate that evaluates to true if the compartment named `compartment` imports the shared object named with the name given by the second *and* that compartment can write to the shared object.

+`compartments_with_shared_object_import(object)`

+Given the name of a shared object, evaluates to a list of compartments that import that object.

+`compartments_with_shared_object_import_writeable(object)`

+Given the name of a shared object, evaluates to a list of compartments that import that object with permissions that allow writing.

+`shared_object_allow_list(objectName, allowList)`

+Predicate that, given the name of a shared object and a set of compartments that are allowed to access it, fails if any other compartment has access to the global.

+`shared_object_writeable_allow_list(objectName, allowList)`

+Predicate that, given the name of a shared object and a set of compartments that are allowed to access it, fails if any other compartment has write access to the global.

 ### The RTOS package